serverless/blog/posts/2017-05-01-serverless-air-episode-two.md

 **David:** Every week so...

 **Jared:** That's something we need.

-**David:** Yeah, Stephanie...

-**Jared:** Because I'm tired of wasting time just going through YouTube and...I just want somebody to tell me what I should know.
+Because I'm tired of wasting time just going through YouTube and...I just want somebody to tell me what I should know.

 **David:** All right, we're on it, we're on it.
 All right, awesome.
 Jared, where can people find you online?

+### Where can people find you online?

-**Jared:** Actually, Jared on Twitter and GitHub and jakeshort@trek10.com is my email address and I'm more than happy to talk with anyone about basically anything.
+**Jared:** Actually, @ShortJared on Twitter and GitHub and jared short a.t. trek10.com is my email address and I'm more than happy to talk with anyone about basically anything.
 This stuff's exciting and the more people we have in it, the better.

 **David:** Yeah, totally, totally.
 And if you, you know...anything peaked your interest on this interview that you want Jared to open source just hound him and, you know, they'll do it eventually so...